Parmenideum Philosophy Retreat at Elea Elea

 Brief survey of ideas on scientific and philosophical questions

-We would be pleased to receive responses from academics and researchers to the questions.
-The responses will help us present current ideas among the academic community regarding these questions.
+We would be pleased to receive responses from academics and researchers to the following questions.
+The responses will help present current ideas among the academic community regarding these questions.

 We are grateful to everyone who can take time to write a reply.
 Replies will be credited and will also appear online unless otherwise requested.
 Respondents can edit or withdraw their response at anytime.